THE GIFTS OF INSPIRATION (Part 2)

 However, when a believer speaks in an unknown tongue (the tongue of angels or the heavenly language); it is impossible for any man to understand or interpret without having the gift of interpretation of tongues.

-But, when a believer’s supernatural or inspired tongue is understood and interpreted through the gift of the interpretation of tongues, it becomes a prophecy which edifies, strengthens, exhorts, encourages, instructs or corrects the Church (1 Cor.
-14:5-6).
+But when a believer’s supernatural or inspired tongue is understood and interpreted through the gift of the interpretation of tongues, it becomes a prophecy to edify, strengthen, exhort, encourage, instruct or correct the Church.

 5 I wish you all spoke with tongues, but even more that you prophesied; for he who prophesies is greater than he who speaks with tongues, unless indeed he interprets, that the church may receive edification.